Description

 • 6th Street: Reduced to one lane between Minnesota and Jackson Streets and between Wabasha and Washington Streets.

-• Kellogg Boulevard: Reduced to one lane in each direction between St. Peter and Cedar Streets.
+• Kellogg Boulevard: Major construction activities are completed.
+Expect periodic, short-term lane closures between St. Peter and Cedar Streets.

 • St. Peter Street: Lane restrictions between 7th Street and Kellogg Boulevard.

-• Minnesota Street: Lane restrictions between 11th and 6th Streets.
+• Minnesota Street: Lane restrictions between 11th Street and Kellogg Boulevard.
+More activities are expected to begin in July.

 Metro Transit Gold Line